AshrafalKhalique/ashrafalkhalique.github.io/README.md

 ## Work Experience
 **Machine Learning Intern @ Encryptix. (_June 2024 - July 2024_)**
-- Implemented and fine-tuned machine learning models using frameworks like TensorFlow, PyTorch, and scikit-learn in various projects.
+- Implemented and fine-tuned machine learning models using frameworks like TensorFlow, PyTorch, and Scikit-learn in various projects.
 - Monitored model performance and updated as required to ensure accuracy and relevance.

-## Extracurriculur Activities
+## Extracurricular Activities
 **Director of Marketing And Public Relations @ HULT Prize at RUET 2022. (_November 2022 - February 2023_)**
-- Actively facilitated HULT Prize events, directly involved in planning and execution.
+- I actively facilitated HULT Prize events and was directly involved in planning and execution.
 - Collaborated closely with organizers and team members, emphasizing strong teamwork.
 - Promoted the event locally and globally, demonstrating marketing and public relations skills.